Top 25 for career prospects

 Note: The entry requirements for subsequent interview to the PGCE programme may alter (for example, if the DFE changes entry requirements for PGCE courses).
 You’ll be advised of any changes during the degree.

 We accept a wide range of qualifications for entry to our undergraduate programmes.
 The main ones are listed below.
-All applicants will also be required to hold GCSEs at Grade C/4 or above in English, Maths and Science.
+All applicants will also be required to hold a grade 4 or equivalent in GCSE English, Maths and Science.

 English Language Requirements for International and EU Applicants